sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 1. [Link Synapse Workspace Created to a Azure DevOps Repository](https://docs.microsoft.com/en-us/azure/synapse-analytics/cicd/source-control)
 2. Developers Create a new branch to work on , this is done on the sandbox environment
-3. Developers check in changes and raise a Pull Request
+3. Developers Create Features
+4. Developers Create Tests
-4. Pull Request is merged into the release branch
+5. Raise Pull Request to merge into the release branch
-5. Build Pipleine needs to be created which creates build artifacts for release step
+6. Build Pipleine needs to be created which creates build artifacts for release step
-6. Release Branch is Deployed into the Dev Environment using Azure DevOps Pipelines
+7. Release Branch is Deployed into the Dev Environment using Azure DevOps Pipelines
-7. Frozen Artifacts are deployed into Acceptance and Later production after integation tests have passed
+8. Frozen Artifacts are deployed into Acceptance and Later production after integation tests have passed

 ### Steps Elaborated :

-### Developers Create Branch
+### 2. Developers Create Branch

 Let us take the example of a sprint developement.
 As a developer A we create a new branch of our Synapse Workspace to start working on a feature which needs to be developed in this sprint.